UCLA-Rocket-Project/modern-modbus/README.md

 ## Usage / Integration
 The folder is a standard CMake project, so just put it in your repo and use `add_subdirectory` to add the folder's targets to your own.

+Check the dependency chain in `CMakeLists.txt` to make sure you're linking everything correctly.

 The following three targets are included in the CMakeLists.txt:
 * `modern-modbus-core`: A C99 compatible implementation of a modbus command parser (no framing support)